1. Home

 (A total of 93 days are employed by the Term Employee.)

-Family care partial leave No Employees who take care of a person requiring long-term care can take part-time leave within three years from the start of use within four consecutive hours from the start time or four consecutive hours from the end time.
+Family care partial leave No Employees who take care of a person requiring long-term care can take part-time leave within five years from the start of use within four consecutive hours from the start time or four consecutive hours from the end time.

 Family care break No Employees who take care of a person requiring nursing care may take leave to care for a person requiring nursing care or take other necessary care of a person requiring nursing care for up to five days per year (10 days if there are two or more persons requiring nursing care).